1909 New Mexico A&M Aggies football team

 The 1909 New Mexico A&M Aggies football team was an American football team that represented New Mexico College of Agriculture and Mechanic Arts (now known as New Mexico State University) as an independent during the 1909 college football season.
-In their first year under head coach J. H. Squires, the Aggies compiled a 1–3–1 record.
+In their first and only season under head coach John H. Squires, the Aggies compiled a 1–3–1 record.
 The team played its home games at Miller Field.